EmmanuelDej/rtd-tutorial/docs/ood.rst

 .. note::

       you must activate the python virtualenv or anaconda environment before installing packages with 'pip install --user' or 'conda install'

+Python
+//////

+A Python module can be used to create a virtual environment to be used in the portal Jupyter Notebook app when all you need is Python packages.

+You can use a default Python virtual environment in the Jupyter Notebook portal app by leaving the "Optional Environment to be activated" field blank.

+To to create a Python virtual environment called my_notebook-python-3.6.6-intel-2018b (you can name it whatever you like), do the following on the command line.
+You can save your virtual environments in any $SCRATCH directory you want.
+In this example a directory called /scratch/user/mynetid/pip_envs is used but you can use another name instead of pip_envs